Cyber-Coco120/blue-team-soc-lab/firewall-monitoring/README.md

 # Firewall Threat Monitoring – Blue Team SOC Lab

 ## Overview
-This project demonstrates network-level threat monitoring using pfSense firewall logs ingested into Splunk SIEM.
+This project demonstrates network level threat monitoring using pfSense firewall logs ingested into Splunk SIEM.
 The goal is to identify blocked traffic, potential scanning activity, and abnormal connection behavior from a Blue Team SOC perspective.

 ## Objectives
 - Monitor firewall allow and block actions